cex-io-exchange/cexio-prime-liquidity/README.md

 const ws = new WebsocketClient(apiKey, apiSecret, options)
 ```

 To init the WebsocketClient you must pass `apiKey` and `apiSecret` arguments.
-You can obtain them from your manager.
+You can obtain them from UI terminal.

 - `apiKey` _string_ - Api key for specific account.
 - `apiSecret` _string_ - Api secret for specific account.